ersilia-os/eos4se9/README.md

 - Output: STRING equivalent to the name of the molecule according to IUPAC
 - Model type: Translation
 - Training set:
-- Mode of training: retrained
+- Mode of training: Pretrained

 ## Source code